bisgardo/concordium-docker/README.md

 The Docker Compose file supports running an instance of the [Concordium implementation](https://github.com/Concordium/concordium-rosetta) of the [Rosetta](https://www.rosetta-api.org/) API under the profile `rosetta`.
-The only configuration accepted by the service is the [image](https://hub.docker.com/r/concordium/rosetta/tags) which is specified with the variable `ROSETTA_IMAGE`
+The [image](https://hub.docker.com/r/concordium/rosetta/tags) to deploy is specified with the variable `ROSETTA_IMAGE`.
+To avoid initial crash-looping until the node is up, the variable `ROSETTA_STARTUP_DELAY_SECS` sets an optional delay (defaults to 1 min) before the service is started.

 The [`network_identifier`](https://github.com/Concordium/concordium-rosetta#identifiers) expected by the instance is